 A metered paywall allows readers to access a certain number of articles for free before being asked to pay, while a hard paywall requires payment for all content.

-Each approach has pros and cons, so deciding which is suitable for your website is essential.
+Each approach has pros and cons, so deciding which suits your website is essential.

 Once you’ve decided on the type of Paywall, you’ll need to set the price.
 This can be a flat fee or a subscription-based model.